porres/pd-else/README.md

 --------------------------------------------------------------------------

 # ELSE - EL Locus Solus' Externals

-**ELSE** is an external library for the Pure Data programming language;
+### for the Pure Data programming language

+### Version: 1.0-0 beta-28 With Live Electronics Tutorial

+###   Released: june 11th 2020

 	Copyright © 2017-2020 Alexandre Torres Porres

    This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See License.txt <https://github.com/porres/pd-else/blob/master/License.txt> and <http://www.wtfpl.net/> for more details

    Other licenses may apply for specific objects and this is informed in the source code (example: the [giga.rev~] object).

 --------------------------------------------------------------------------

-### - ABOUT
+###   About ELSE

-### - Version 1.0-0 beta-28 With Live Electronics Tutorial

-###  - Released june 12th 2020

 ​	ELSE is a big library that provides a cohesive system for computer music, it also serves as a basis for an Live Electronics Tutorial by the same author: Alexandre Torres Porres.
+This tutorial is also found as part of the download of the ELSE library.

 ​	This version of ELSE needs **Pd 0.51-0** or above, download Pure Data from: http://msp.ucsd.edu/software.html